Now some serious stuff

 When children receive emails from us

-We may need ask for their child’s contact details (including their email address) so that we can reply to a question they’ve asked us.
+We may need to ask for a child’s contact details (including their email address) so that we can reply to a question they’ve asked us.
 To meet legislative requirements around the world, we’ll delete any information we have on the child as soon as the reply’s been sent.
 If we need to get in touch with the child a second time, for example to reply to additional questions, we would request an email address from their parent or guardian.
 We’d then only keep the child’s online contact information for the time it takes us to honor their request and wouldn’t use the information for any other purpose.
 If we ever need a child’s online contact information for ongoing communication, we’d ask for the parent’s or guardian’s email address at the earliest opportunity so that we can keep the adult informed of the data we’re collecting and to give the parent an option to ask us to stop collecting data.
 Parents or guardians can opt out of any communication we have with their child at any time by following the unsubscribe instructions within each communication (if there is more than one type of communication, the adult may need to opt out of each individually).
 Alternatively, they can contact our LEGO Customer Service team.

 When children receive app push notifications